-4 Discussion - Mechanisms to relax local stress concentration on the orientation relation between grains.
-Such a redistribution has been simulated by full field crystal plasticity approaches by Lebensohn et al. (2004) and Grennerat et al. (2012) for instance.
-Although stress field is not experimentally accessible so far, these modeling results were validated by a comparison between predicted and measured strain field magnitudes and heterogeneities (Grennerat et al., 2012).
+4 Discussion - mechanisms to relax local stress concentration anisotropy such as ice, a redistribution of stress is expected to occur which depends on the orientation relationship between grains.
+Such a redistribution has been simulated by full-field crystal plasticity approaches by Lebensohn et al. (2004) and Grennerat et al. (2012) for instance.
+Although the stress field is not experimentally accessible so far, these modeling results were validated by a comparison between predicted and measured strain field magnitudes and heterogeneities (Grennerat et al., 2012).

-During compressive tests on an isotropic material, the maximum shear stress occurs at 45° from the compression direction (Tresca criterium).
-For material with plastic anisotropy such as ice, a redistribution of stress is expected to occur that depends
+During compressive tests on an isotropic material, the maximum shear stress occurs at 45° E from the compression direction (Tresca criterion).
+For material with plastic